GJCPP/MP-SPDZ-Shuffle/README.md

 for i in 0 1 2; do ./my_shuffle_main.x my_shuffle $$i 3 6 1 1 10000 1 & true; done
 ```

-The arguments are explained in the next section.
+The arguments are explained in later section.

+## Benchmark

 Use `make benchmark` to run a thorough benchmark, which translates to

 ```
+Scripts/setup-ssl.sh 20
 python3 my_benchmark.py
 ```

-Following the manner of MP-SPDZ, you can also use `make MyShuffle.x` to compile the program.
+Following the convention of MP-SPDZ, you can also use `make MyShuffle.x` to compile the program.

 ## Arguments